614 890 5565

 Recovery following breast surgery is about 1 to 2 weeks.
 Dr. Houser provides most breast augmentation surgeries in our AAAASF accredited surgical facility located in Westerville, Ohio a suburb on the north side of Columbus.

 Yes, breast augmentation is a common procedure for Dr. Houser.
 He is experienced and skilled in the latest techniques.
+The goal of breast augmentation surgery is to give a beautiful, long lasting result.
 Dr. Houser is also active in resident education in Columbus, Ohio both at Ohio State University in the plastic surgery program as well as in the general surgery program at Mount Carmel Medical Center in Columbus, Ohio.

 Yes.
 Dr. Houser replaces (and removes, if the patient desires) breast implants.
 Breast implant removal /replacement can be performed for many reasons including, the desire to switch from saline to silicone (or the reverse), asymmetry, capsular contraction, implant rupture, and the desire for a change in implant size.

 When considering breast augmentation, you should consider the type of changes that you would like to see in your breasts.
 Some breast augmentation patients are looking to increase a cup size or more while other women only want to improve the shape of their breasts and to restore lost volume without much of an increase in breast size.
 During your breast augmentation consultation, Dr. Houser will take measurements and talk with you about your desired results.
 He will also show you breast implants and discuss your choices with you.